-Senior management should apply a long term view when formulating and aligning policies, goals, strategies, plans and objectives, and should also actively promote that a high level of safety performance is necessary to sustain a high level of the organization's overall performance.
+Senior management should apply a long term view when formulating and aligning policies, goals, strategies, plans and objectives, and should also actively promote that a high level of safety performance is an essential part of the overall performance and is necessary to sustain a high level of the organization's overall performance.

-3.10.
-Managers at all levels should seek the active involvement and consensus of all individuals within the organization (and, where appropriate, within external organizations, such as contractors) in the establishment and application of behavioural expectations.
+3.5.
+Managers at all levels should seek the active involvement and support of all individuals within the organization (and, where appropriate, within external organizations, such as suppliers) in the establishment and application of behavioural expectations.
 The communication methods used by managers to ensure staff awareness and commitment should support mutual and candid feedback on behavioural expectations.

-3.11.
-Managers at all levels should be role models in terms of personal accountability by ensuring their actions demonstrate their words, ensuring safety is evidently the overriding priority in all work, holding themselves accountable for actions and decisions, and taking personal ownership of the results of their decisions and actions.
+3.6.
+Managers at all levels should be role models in terms of personal accountability by ensuring their actions demonstrate their words, ensuring safety is evidently the overriding priority in all work, holding themselves accountable for actions and decisions and taking personal ownership of the results of their decisions and actions.

-3.12.
+3.7.
 Managers at all levels should follow a risk-informed decision making process commensurate to the risks of the facility or activity.

-3.13.
+3.8.
 Managers at all levels should implement actions to help ensure that all individuals make safety conscious choices so that actions are determined to be safe before proceeding.

-3.14.
-Managers at all levels should be personally involved in relevant training and coaching to ensure the understanding of and to reinforce personal accountability for safety by all members of the organization.
+3.9.
+Managers at all levels should be personally involved in relevant training and coaching when needed to ensure the understanding of and to reinforce personal accountability for safety by all members of the organization.